davidgiga1993/mixing-station-docs/docs/platforms/android.md

 6. Done!
 You can now uninstall all other mixing station apps from your device

 ### Multiple devices
-If you have multiple devices follow the guide above.
-The continue here for the other devices:
+If you have multiple devices follow the guide above for the first device, then continue here for the other devices:

 1. Create a [mixing station account](https://dev-core.org/mixing-station/profile/create) with the same email address as above
 2. Select `Skip`